How to Effectively Use the 'hg pull' Command (with examples)

 Example output:

-pulling from default
+pulling from https://example.com/repo

 searching for changes

-Use case 2: Pull from a specified source repository
+Use Case 2: Pull from a specified source repository

 Code: